sequenceiq/cloudbreak-shell/README.md

 Cloudbreak [API documentation](http://docs.cloudbreak.apiary.io/).

 Cloudbreak is a RESTful application development platform with the goal of helping developers to build solutions for deploying Hadoop YARN clusters in different environments.
-Once it is deployed in your favorite servlet container it exposes a REST API allowing to span up Hadoop clusters of arbitary sizes and cloud providers.
+Once it is deployed in your favourite servlet container it exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes and cloud providers.
 Provisioning Hadoop has never been easier.
 Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure), Apache Ambari, Docker lightweight containers, Serf and dnsmasq.

 The Cloudbreak Shell is based on  the REST [API](http://docs.cloudbreak.apiary.io/).